The role of sensors in managing fuel delivery

 Don’t use Motorcraft spark plugs!

-Their design is defective.
+Their design is defective, as is common with resistor-style plugs.
 When the internal resistor

 burns out (they all do in time!) the anode of the resistor can fall into